Not Long Now

 All I have to do in order to avoid ruining the good hand life’s finally dealt me is to mind my station.
 What a simple, wise rule that is.
 I contemplated it as I lay on my bed, recalling the recitation of rules over dinner.

-But the longer I lay, the harder my mind worked.
+Sleep did not come easily though.
+The longer I lay, the harder my mind worked.
 Trying to piece it all together, wrestling with the persistent feeling that there was something I missed.
 Gears turning, chugging away, my thoughts slowly swirling about like the formative stages of a hurricane.

 I recalled the letter I meant to read before the interruption of dinner, pulling it free from between the brittle pages.
 It consisted of fine red paper with elaborate inked designs in the corners, fastened shut with a wax seal rather than the usual adhesive.